chinapedia/wikipedia.abstract.en/Page/Cetacea.md

 Ears

-Delfinekko.gif]] The external ear has lost the pinna (visible ear), but still retains a narrow external auditory meatus.
+]] The external ear has lost the pinna (visible ear), but still retains a narrow external auditory meatus.
 To register sounds, instead, the posterior part of the mandible has a thin lateral wall (the pan bone) fronting a concavity that houses a fat pad.
 The pad passes anteriorly into the greatly enlarged mandibular foramen to reach in under the teeth and posteriorly to reach the thin lateral wall of the ectotympanic.
 The ectotympanic offers a reduced attachment area for the tympanic membrane.
 The connection between this auditory complex and the rest of the skull is reduced—to a single, small cartilage in oceanic dolphins.

 In odontocetes, the complex is surrounded by spongy tissue filled with air spaces, while in mysticetes, it is integrated into the skull as with land mammals.
 In odontocetes, the tympanic membrane (or ligament) has the shape of a folded-in umbrella that stretches from the ectotympanic ring and narrows off to the malleus (quite unlike the flat, circular membrane found in land mammals.)
 In mysticetes, it also forms a large protrusion (known as the "glove finger"), which stretches into the external meatus and the stapes are larger than in odontocetes.
 In some small sperm whales, the malleus is fused with the ectotympanic.